-Socially-minded services such as Yelp and Airbnb are popular because they utilize the simple yet powerful word-of-mouth recommendation in our modern-day social media dominated world.
+Socially-minded services such as Yelp and Airbnb are popular because they utilize the simple yet powerful word-of-mouth.

-Companies that highlight word-of-mouth recommendations from clients as part of their marketing strategy, are saying, “Trust us, because many others do.”
+Companies that highlight word-of-mouth recommendations from clients as part of their marketing strategy get customers to trust them.
 In turn, our gut-level emotional response says, “If others trust them, I should, too.”
 Social proof can take many forms: testimonials, customer reviews, company logos, or real customer stories.

 Another company that uses social proof to emotionally connect with potentials customers is Appnext, an app monetization platform that primarily uses in-app video and native advertising for app discovery.
 The page below uses social proof to highlight the vast number of partners using the platform, which communicates to the consumer that their product is legitimate and trustworthy:

 The split-second first impression is positive, as the viewer recognizes that others trust the company.
-For landing pages especially, the first impression is key — you have milliseconds to emotionally connect with viewers — or not.
-In this sense, it’s best to use a dedicated landing page software with customizable templates and intuitive design.
-As marketing automation software like Optimove (to be discussed below) build emotionally intelligent connections with customers, landing page customization software can also create emotional connections that work.
+For post-click landing pages especially, the first impression is key — you have milliseconds to emotionally connect with viewers — or not.
+In this sense, it’s best to use a dedicated post-click landing page software with customizable templates and intuitive design.
+As marketing automation software like Optimove (to be discussed below) build emotionally intelligent connections with customers.
+Post-click landing page customization software can also create emotional connections that work.

 Technology and emotion

-Technology will never fully replace the human touch, but today’s technology smartly uses data and automation to create an emotionally intelligent connection with customers.
-The martech and ad tech industry have utilized AI and machine learning to mimic connections that humans would otherwise have with customers.
+Today’s technology smartly uses data and automation to create an emotionally intelligent connection with customers.
+The martech and ad tech industry have utilized AI and machine learning to mimic connections.

-Certain software solutions, such as Optimove, emphasize an emotionally intelligent connection with company’s’ current customer base.
-Their marketing automation software focuses on retention and re-engagement, offering highly personalized content; the company practices the use of emotional connection (through data and automation) to appeal to existing customers’ tastes and preferences.
-They use segmentation, past user behavior, and other data points as part of a smart algorithm to send personalized deals more likely to convert and keep customers loyal.
+Certain software solutions, such as Optimove, emphasize an emotionally intelligent connection with company's’ current customer base.
+Their marketing automation software focuses on retention and re-engagement, offering highly personalized content.
+The company practices the use of emotional connection (through data and automation) to appeal to existing customers’ tastes and preferences.
+They use segmentation, past user behavior, and other data points as part of a smart algorithm to send personalized deals.

 Love at first click, then what?